-- The top-paying states were New York, New Jersey, Virginia, Florida, and Vermont.
+- The top-paying states were Alaska, Washington, New Jersey, New Hampshire, Connecticut.

 What Is the Employment Outlook?

-The number of jobs for commercial divers in the U.S. is expected to rise by 37 percent between 2014 and 2024, which is much faster than average.** Of course, the employment prospects might be better in some industries and locations than others, as shown by data from 2015.*
+The number of jobs for commercial divers in the U.S. is expected to rise by 11 percent between 2016 and 2026, which is faster than average.2 Of course, the employment prospects might be better in some industries and locations than others, as shown by data from 2018.1

 The industry areas with the highest level of employment were:

 The states with the highest concentration of commercial diving jobs were: